-Crop Drop is a not-for-profit veg scheme run by Haringey residents and delivering delicious, sustainable fruit and veg within the London Borough of Haringey, with drop points in Tottenham, Harringay, Hornsey, Crouch End, Highgate, Wood Green and Finsbury Park.
+Crop Drop is a not-for-profit veg scheme run by Haringey residents.
+It delivers delicious, sustainable fruit and veg within the London Borough of Haringey, with drop points in Tottenham, Harringay, Hornsey, Crouch End, Highgate, Wood Green and Finsbury Park.

 Crop Drop started with Rachel Dring’s obsession with food – cooking it, eating it and pondering where it comes from.
 This developed into a growing sense of wanting to contribute towards a fairer, more sustainable food system that gives people meaningful relationships with food and the people that produce it.

-With the help of her trusty friend Yao and guidance from the Growing Communities Start Up Programme, Crop Drop was born and started trading in October 2013.
+With guidance from the Growing Communities Start Up Programme, Crop Drop was born and started trading in October 2013.

 Crop Drop is now a small team of dedicated local people that are (almost) as obsessed with food as Rachel!